Governance, risk and resilience – report and toolkit launch: from 11.00 to 12.00 on Tuesday 9 March 2021

 We have produced a set of toolkits to support not only council officers in the “golden triangle’” but also individual officers, elected members and non-specialists on addressing governance, risk and resilience.
 Based on seven characteristics of good governance, the toolkit provides practical examples of positive and negative behaviours to stimulate internal discussion, assessment and action planning.

 The practical tools were developed in association with our project partners, which include the Ministry of Housing, Communities and Local Government, the Local Government Association, the Chartered Institute of Public Finance and Accountancy, Local Partnerships and the law firm Trowers & Hamlins LLP.

-We will be launching the toolkit on a Zoom webinar from 11.00 a.m.
-Tuesday 9th March, an event led as moderator Lord Kerslake alongside experts in governance from across the sector including Sutton LBC chief executive, Helen Bailey and Cllr Marianne Overton, leader of the Local Government Association’s Independent Group.
+We launched the toolkit on a Zoom webinar at 11.00 a.m.
+Tuesday 9th March, an event led as moderator Lord Kerslake alongside experts in governance from across the sector including: –

 - What can the sector learn and take on board from recent well-publicized governance failures?

 - To what extent can our councils take responsibility for improving governance and forestalling potential difficulties by engaging to transform their internal culture and mindset?

 - At national level, has the central state factored in the impact of the pandemic on the financial stresses and the service and organisational resilience of our councils?
 And to what extent might or should this mitigated?